Powerlearnproject/se-day1-assignment-Chiforom/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
-Certainly!

 The Software Development Life Cycle (SDLC) involves several phases that guide the development of software.
 Here’s a brief overview of each phase:

 1. Requirements Gathering and Analysis: In this initial phase, the goal is to understand what the software needs to do.
 Stakeholders, such as clients or end-users, provide their requirements.
 These are then analyzed to create a clear and detailed set of requirements that the software must fulfill.